rraileanu/idaac/README.md

-# IDAAC: Invariant Decoupled Actor-Critic
+# IDAAC: Invariant Decoupled Advantage Actor-Critic
 This is a PyTorch implementation of the methods proposed in

 [**Decoupling Value and Policy for Generalization in Reinforcement Learning**](https://arxiv.org/abs/2102.10330) by